 If you were to miss work for two months, you will recover the amount you would have typically been paid during those two months.

-Other debilitating and disabling car accident injuries like psychological injuries are also grounds for recovering income you’ve lost.
-Of course, this depends on the conditions severity.
+Other debilitating and disabling car accident injuries like psychological injuries are also grounds for recovering the income you’ve lost.
+Of course, this depends on the severity of the condition.

 Compensation for Lost Earning Capacity

 If a traffic accident causes permanent or long-lasting disability that affects your ability to earn money for an indefinite time, you have options.
 You may recover damages for lost earning capacity.

 Even if you’re able to work, you can still receive compensation if a disability prevents you from getting a higher-paying job.